 Terminology can be confusing.
 You might call project files media assets, but these are not the same thing as digital assets.

 Simply put, every media asset is a digital asset, but the reverse isn’t true.
 Small images, HTML files, and documents are digital assets but not media assets.
-Heavy videos and images belong to both categories.
+Large videos and images belong to both categories.

 A media asset management workflow isn’t much different from a digital asset management workflow.
 But you might use different software for them: a MAM or a DAM respectively.